bitfocus/companion-module-bmd-atem/README.md

 Executing a `yarn` command should perform all necessary steps to develop the module, if it does not then follow the steps below.

-This project is written in typescript.
-As companion core does not currently provide typescript definitions, we need to 'inject' them to satisfy the requirements set out by the compiler.
-This can be done manually with `yarn fix-types`.
-These types will need updating if the interfaces in companion change, or when adding anything that was previously missed.
-Hopefully these can soon be merged upstream, and looked after as part of the core project.

 The module can be built once with `yarn build`.
 This should be enough to get the module to be loadable by companion.

 While developing the module, by using `yarn build:watch` the compiler will be run in watch mode to recompile the files on change.